mieubrisse/personal-writing/building-the-factory/post.md

 - **📚 Categorize Book Notes:** uses AI to transfer book notes (as Todoist tasks) into Notion pages for the book (more details in [the post I wrote up the other day][categorizing-book-notes-with-ai]).
 - **😴 Pull Sleep Data:** every day, pulls my sleep data from the Fitbit API and stores it in a Postgres database (also running in Railway) housing quantified life data.
 - **🖥️ Capture Mac Screentime Data:** receives screentime data pushed from my Mac and stores it in the quantified life Postgres.
 This workflow is neat because it's push-based: n8n lets me define a webhook, and a script on my Mac pushes screentime data to it. <!-- TODO link to the repo with my script push data -->
-- **🌱 Check Data Freshness:** verifies the quantified life Postgres tables have recent data to ensure the data pipelines are flowing.
+- **🌱 Check Data Freshness:** verifies the quantified life Postgres tables have recent data to ensure the data pipelines are flowing (and you can [install this on your own n8n here](https://n8n.io/workflows/6190-postgres-data-freshness-monitoring-with-email-alerts/)).

 A neat thing: workflows can call other workflows.
 Workflows are basically programming functions.